-We followed the road around the northwestern fenceline towards the town of Kachikau and on towards Kavimba.
-When I say ‘road’ it is a broad section of sand that has been levelled by grader – and not much else, trees and forest to either side.
+We followed the road around the northwestern fenceline towards the town of Kachikau and towards Kavimba.
+When I say ‘road’ I mean to describe a broad section of sand that has been levelled by grader – and not much else, just trees and forest to either side.

 Chobe River Lodge

-Quite a bustling border town, and as border towns go it has the distinction of being the crossing point between four countries: Botswana, Namibia, Zambia and Zimbabwe.
+Kasane is quite a bustling border town, and as border towns go it has the distinction of being the crossing point between four countries: Botswana, Namibia, Zambia and Zimbabwe.
 There are many lodges, camps and hotels along the Chobe River and an array of shops and market stalls.
 Long lines of trucks are parked, waiting to cross the border.
 Our destination is the Chobe River Lodge campsite.
 Little did we realise how cool this experience would be.

-Various safari jeeps are parked on the parking outside.
+Various safari jeeps line the parking outside.
 There is a long wooden counter staffed by half a dozen receptionists.
-Cool mood lighting hangs from the roof/ceiling made of thatch and poles.
+Cool mood lighting hangs from the roof made of thatch and poles.
 Staff busily runs about guiding guests, cleaning the already spotless floors.
 A covered walkway leads further into the lodge.

 We are then directed to the adjacent camping which is well-shaded and joins onto the lodges by walkways.
 The camping is dusty underfoot in contrast to the green, lush lawns of the hotel… And the pitch is tiny, barely allowing us to open the roof tent under the low-hanging tree branches.
 Compared to the last couple of camps, this is quite ‘cosy’…

 The hotel main building is a large, open, interconnected structure with a pool, bar/café and a buffet-style restaurant.
 All of which are accessible by camping guests.
-Styling!
+Now, this is styling!
 The place has a luxurious feel with that typical African flair.
-There is an ‘activities’ office where we nook a river cruise (just in time).
+There is an ‘activities’ office where we book a river cruise (just in time).
 After all – we may only get here once, so instead of a swim in the inviting pool, we board a cruise boat (next blog).